-If you want a card with rewards and don’t mind paying an annual fee, the QuicksilverOne Cash Rewards card offers 1.5% cash back on all purchases.
+If you want a card with rewards and don’t mind paying an annual fee, the Capital One QuicksilverOne Cash Rewards Credit Card offers 1.5% cash back on all purchases.
 The annual fee is $39.
-If you’re a student with no credit, the Journey Student Rewards card comes with a $0 annual fee and 1%-1.25% cash back on purchases.
+If you’re a student with no credit, the Journey Student Rewards from Capital One comes with a $0 annual fee and 1.5% cash back on purchases.

-The Capital One Secured Mastercard is ideal for no credit, yet some people assume it’s only for bad credit.
+The Secured Mastercard® from Capital One is ideal for no credit, yet some people assume it’s only for bad credit.
 It has a $0 annual fee, and it offers the easiest approval of any Capital One card.
 This is because of the required security deposit, which acts as collateral.
 The initial credit limit is at least $200.
 But the minimum deposit can be $49, $99 or $200, depending on creditworthiness.
 The deposit is fully refundable when you close the account in good standing.

 To get a credit card with no credit, apply online for a starter credit card, student credit card or other type of credit card for people with limited credit history.
 By choosing a card designed for people with no credit, newcomers who are at least 18 years old with enough income to afford monthly bill payments will have good approval odds.
 You don’t need credit history to get credit.
 But you do need to demonstrate the ability to repay future balances.… read full answer

 It’s actually easier than you might think to get a credit card with no credit.
 You just need to follow a few simple steps.
 We’ll tee them up below and then explain each in more detail.

 How to Get a Credit Card with No Credit History

 Check for a credit report/score to confirm you really have no credit

 See if your school email still works, as student credit cards are the best available to beginners